 Yes.
-Shift interlock mechanism is a safety feature on your car.
-It prevents the car from accidently getting out of Park unless the ignition is turned on and the car brake pedal is pressed.
+The shift interlock mechanism is a safety feature on your car.
+It prevents the car from accidentally getting out of Park unless the ignition is turned on and the car brake pedal is pressed.

-Tried the manual release but still, can’t get my Mercedes-Benz out of park.
+Tried the manual release but I still, can’t get my Mercedes-Benz out of the park.

 Try using a different object to manually release the shifter.